-Remember the rule of alternating colours?
+Remember the rule of alternating colors?
 That is the reason for building foundations evenly.
-If you finish one of the red or black suits too fast, you’ll lack options for making the sequences of the opposite colours in the tableau.
+If you finish one of the red or black suits too fast, you’ll lack options for making the sequences of the opposite colors in the tableau.
 Try to plan your moves in a way that allows you to clear the suits to a similar extent throughout the solitaire game.

 It's important to remember that the goal of the solitaire game is to build foundation piles, not to clear the columns.
 If you have an empty cell but don’t have any available King, you shorten the opportunities for making moves because you lack one or more of the existing seven columns.